- Our Solutions

 - Technical Corner

-There are several things to consider for the implementation of the B2B Connex supplier portal system for a customer.
-These are grouped into 5 phases
+There are several things to consider for the implementation of the B2B Connex Vendor Portal system for a customer.
+These are grouped into 5 phases:

 5. Supplier Rollout